 Referring patients to Midland Cardio Vascular Services (MCVS)

 Midland Cardio-Vascular Services Ltd is a privately owned angiography and interventional suite.
 It is located within Braemar Hospital, Hamilton, New Zealand.
 We have been operating for over 16 years for the wider Waikato area and extending to the whole of NZ.

 - Diagnostic and Interventional cardiac procedures.
-This includes stenting coronary arteries and all structural heart procedures.
+This includes coronary artery angioplasty and stenting, with IVUS and Rotoblation available.
+All structural heart procedures.
 Read more

 - 3D ultrasound.
 Transoesophageal Echo (TOE) and Transthoracic Echo (TTE) available.